If you’re an agency lacking clarity about the types of keywords for SEO or PPC or when you should use each, you’ve come to the right place.

 Why Are Keywords Important?

 Search intent keywords aren’t just a matter of trivially tossing terms around your client’s content and hoping for the best outcome.
-It’s about delving into what customers are experiencing, understanding your client’s product offering, and creating relevant content for user inquiries.
+It’s about:

-It isn’t only about those keywords with enormous search volume.
 Sometimes, there’s a treasure to be found in lower-volume keywords with high conversion potential.
 That way, your client’s content won’t be drowned out by broad keywords or what all the competitors are doing.
+Generating keyword ideas using professional SEO tools can help identify short-tail, medium-tail, and long-tail keywords that are often overlooked but have high conversion potential.

-It’s therefore imperative to strategize, brainstorm ideas, and devise a plan of action to maximize keyword impact.
-As the digital sphere continues to evolve, it’s clear that keywords' importance remains the same.
+It’s imperative to strategize, brainstorm ideas, and devise a plan of action to maximize keyword impact.
+And even as the digital sphere continues to evolve, it’s clear that keywords’ importance remains the same.

 Stay One Step Ahead of The Competition

-Agency Tip: In addition to monitoring keywords, be sure to track other SEO metrics, which will give you the complete picture of what’s happening.
+In addition to monitoring the different types of keywords, be sure to track other SEO metrics, which will give you a complete picture of what’s happening.
 For example, a significant change in organic traffic to a particular webpage may be an opportunity to incorporate new keywords or discover a new target audience.
-Looking for a way to keep an eye on multiple SEO efforts?
-Create a custom client report and streamline the entire reporting process easily.

 Types of Keywords Your Agency Should Know (With Examples)

 Not all keywords are created equally.
-And you need to know the different types of keywords to optimize your client’s digital marketing strategy.
+And you need to know the different types of keywords to optimize your clients' digital marketing strategies.

 Some are short-tail, and others are long-tail keywords.
-There are exact match, broad match, and on-site, too.
+There are exact match, on-site, and broad match keywords, too.
 With so many to choose from, you’ll need to know what to use and where.
 We’ll touch on five types of keywords for easy reference:

 1. Targeting Keywords

-Targeting keywords reiterate your client’s industry, product, or service characteristics.
+Targeting keywords reiterate your clients' industries, products, or services.
 Let’s explore six types of targeting keywords that your agency should know.

 E.g., reading lamp

-Use customer-defining keywords to target a specific subset of your client’s audience.
-These keywords are usually inputted by users who are searching for a particular type of product or service specific to a personal attribute.
+Use customer-defining keywords to hone in on a specific subset of your clients' target audiences.
+These types of keywords are usually inputted by users who are searching for a particular type of product or service specific to a personal attribute.

 E.g., reading lamp for students